 Homecare Powered by AUAF: Our Staff and CaregiversFebruary 5, 2020

 There’s a lot that goes on within a home care agency.
 That’s not an exception at Homecare Powered by AUAF.
-On a day to day basis we have hundreds of staff working to make sure you are experiencing the best when it comes to home care services.
+On a day to day basis we have hundreds of staff working to make sure you are experiencing the best when it comes to in home caregivers for seniors.

 Our field supervisors are the individuals who call and visit our clients.
 They visit the clients quarterly to check on their general well being.
 This includes checking on the condition of the home and how well the Homecare worker is performing.
 Furthermore, the supervisors make these visits unannounced as required by the Illinois Department of Aging.
 Though there is a courtesy call once they are outside the home so that they client feels comfortable and knows to open the door.

 Beyond this, at least once a month over the phone, our field supervisors also call clients that have not been visited that month to and ask questions about clients’ overall health and how the services are working out.
 These are just some of the ways that our staff at AUAF is dedicated to making sure client needs are being met.

 They do all of this so that they can inform the case manager for each client on how the client is doing.
 These case managers come directly from the Managed Care Organization, or the Illinois Department on Aging.

 Furthermore, these critical tasks are how Homecare Powered by AUAF makes sure that our HCA’s have the tools they need to provide the best possible services.

 Our in home caregivers for seniors provide a multitude of different services to the elderly community.
 This includes things like assistance with activities of daily living, light housekeeping and grooming.